python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

+   .. py:attribute:: pinned_message

+      The supergroup has a new pinned :py:class:`~botogram.Message`, which is contained in this attribute.

+      *This attribute can be None if it's not provided by Telegram.*

+      .. versionadded:: 0.3

    .. py:attribute:: new_chat_participant

       Old name for the :py:attr:`~botogram.Message.new_chat_member` attribute.